 Mapping China regularly posts Call for Papers for the MCJ.
 Please refer to any conditions of those in the original Call for Papers.

-Additionally, Mapping China accepts submission through the online portal or after contacting email@example.com.
+Additionally, Mapping China accepts submission through the online portal or after contacting firstname.lastname@example.org.
 Research paper should feature original analysis or research, include a section on theory and have a length of 6000 to 8000 words.
 Essays should discuss opinions on a contemporary topic and have a length of three pages to 3000 words.
 Kindly include a cover page with the title of the submission, the author’s name, affiliation, email address and phone number.
-Additionally, kindly include a 150 to 250 words abstract for any work handed in.
+Additionally, kindly include a 500 word (or one page) abstract for any work handed in.

 Process after Submission